AQA A Level Philosophy Level 3

 Torfaen Learning Zone

-To enroll on this course, you’ll need a minimum of 5 GCSEs, Grade C or above, to include Grade B in English and one other Humanities subject.
+To enroll on this course, you’ll need a minimum of 5 GCSEs, Grade C or above, to include Grade B in English and Mathematics and one other Humanities subject.

 In a nutshell

 A Level Philosophy is a unique and challenging course that explores four unique areas of philosophical thought.
 In the subject you will consider the nature of reality, wrestle with the moral philosophy and the concept of ‘good’ and consider, from a secular perspective, the origins and purpose of the universe.
 You will engage with the greatest thinkers in human history as well as debate some cutting-edge theories concerning human freedom and consciousness.

 ...you find yourself asking, and attempting to answer, fundamental questions such as:

 - Do we see the world as it is, or is our perception of the world misleading?

 - Does God exist and what is the problem of evil?

 - What is the nature of mind and can we explain the mental purely in terms of the physical?

 - What is ‘good’ in terms of morality, and what is the nature of moral language?